dimagi/cushions/README.txt

 It is currently an extremely bare proof-of-concept collection of tools.
 Sorry about how ugly it is.

+This assumes you have couchdb, setuptools and pip installed.
+The easiest way to get couch is to grab an installer from http://www.couch.io/get.
+We are compatible 1.0.1+.

 INSTALLATION

 Download or clone the repostitory from git.

+If needed, install setuptools and pip.n

 Initialize and update the submodules: